-Basquiat's name and imagery have been used to sell products before.
+Basquiat's name and imagery have been used to sell Reebok sneakers and $64 hamburgers.
 But fans see the ads for an Urban Decay makeup collaboration as being particularly antithetical to what the late artist stood for.

 On Wednesday Urban Decay, the makeup brand behind an eyeshadow palette so popular that one is sold every five seconds, announced a "SERIOUSLY limited-edition collection."
 Urban Decay x Jean-Michel Basquiat would probably have sold itself even without the next-level packaging or the clever "art is makeup, makeup is art" pitch.
 Or without Ruby Rose as the face of the makeup brand's campaign for its collaboration with the late NYC art legend.